nilayspshah/sq-hive-api-docs/source/index.html.md

 scripDetails.nseTickr | Gives NSE Tickr of the company if present, else null scripDetails.isin | Gives ISIN the company linkDetail.shortLink | Gives the link where user can know more about the update.
 This link needs to be present for any update that you disseminate / publish updateType | Type of the Update.
-Possible values: TODO creationTime | Creation time of the update in epoch format filterCategory | This field can be used to filter out certain kinds of update.
-Possible Values: TODO
+Possible values: `ANALYST_VIEWS, BULK_BLOCK, CONCALL_HIGHLIGHTS, CONCALL_SUMMARY, CORPORATE_ANNOUNCEMENT, FUTURE_OUTLOOK, GENERAL_NEWS, SQ_SPVMA_INTRADAY_VOLUME_SPURT, TECHNICAL_ANALYSIS, TWEET`. creationTime | Creation time of the update in epoch format filterCategory | This field can be used to filter out certain kinds of update.
+Possible Values: `KEY_UPDATE, UNCLASSIFIED, ANALYTICAL_UPDATE, EVENT_SCHEDULE, TECHNICAL_IDEA, MEDIA_COVERAGE, SPVMA`

-#### Pagination Related fields
+- Pagination Related fields
 Field | Description
 --------- | -----------
 currentPage | Current Page No, starts with 0